-Status
+Status:

-This document was last revised or approved by the OASIS Open Services for Lifecycle Collaboration (OSLC) OP on the above date.
+This document was last revised or approved by the membership of OASIS on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Open Project are listed at https://open-services.net/about/.